 * Increase the Social Security payroll tax, which is split between the employer and employee, from 12.4 percent to 15.2 percent OR

 * Raise the income cap on Social Security taxes above its current level of $127,200.
-Over 18 percent of earned income is currently exempt from Social Security taxes.
+In 2018, the income cap will rise slightly to $128,700.
+However, over 18 percent of earned income is currently exempt from Social Security taxes.

-* Not mentioned in the Barron's article, but something which has been suggested by other experts, is the idea of further postponing the full age of retirement so that people are not eligible for their full benefits for another year later than the current ages of approximately 66 to 67.
+* Not mentioned in the Barron's article, but something which has been suggested by other experts, is the idea of further postponing the full age of retirement so that people are not eligible for their full benefits until age 68 in 2027 and the increase to age 67 be moved to an earlier date.

 If citizens would like to save Social Security, they need to encourage Congress to vote on a Social Security package which would include one of the above changes or a combination of the above changes which would be less extreme than any single recommendation.
-For example, they could raise the income cap to $200,000 or more, with regular cost-of-living increases for the income cap, and only slightly raise the payroll tax.
+For example, they could raise the income cap to $200,000 or more, with significantly larger increases in the income cap in future years.
+This would allow them to only slightly raise the payroll tax.

 Myth: "Start Collecting Your Benefits as Young as Possible